nahidischool/nahidischool.github.io/index.md

 ![md mustafizur rahman](http://www.cs.virginia.edu/~mr4xb/img/mustafiz.jpg)

-I am a second year graduate student at the Computer Science Department, in the University of Virginia.
+I am a first year PhD student at the School of Information, University of Texas at Austin.
 I am interested in machine learning research and its applications to User Behavior Modelling, Natural Language Processing, Text Data Analysis and Probabilistic Graphical Model.
-My advisor is Prof. Hongning Wang.
+My advisor is Prof. Matthew Lease.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.